ceph/ceph.io/src/en/news/blog/2018/new-mimic-centralized-configuration-management/index.md

 >   mon       advanced mon\_allow\_pool\_delete          true
 > ...

-We can set an option like so:
+We can set an option in the following way:

 > $ ceph config set osd debug\_ms 1
 > $ ceph config dump